-In the 2016 cycle a sample from the Sightholders submission of self-assessment workbooks was selected for a more in depth review as well as one facility being selected for a 3rd party verification visit.
+In the 2017 cycle a sample from the Sightholders submission of self-assessment workbooks was selected for a more in-depth review.
+In addition, the Group's RJC recertification was due at the end of February 2018 and as a result three onsite visits were undertaken to cover the BPP 3rd party verification and the RJC requirements.

-No material breaches, major or minor infringements have been found through these processes and the Group is therefore compliant with the requirements of this program me.
+No material breaches, major or minor infringements have been found through these processes and the Group is therefore compliant with the requirements of the BPP and a further three years' certification has been achieved.